 Here are steps to take for prevention:

 - Both phase one (outdoor) and phase 2 (indoor rooms) are important steps in prepping the compost.
-Keep both of the phases completely separate.
+Keep both phases completely separate.

 - Water sanitation – the water should be monitored and tested.